-Vincent van Gogh, for whom color was the chief symbol of expression, was born in Groot-Zundert, Holland on March 30, 1853.
+Vincent van Gogh, one of the most well-known post-impressionist artists, for whom color was the chief symbol of expression, was born in Groot-Zundert, Holland on March 30, 1853.

-The son of a pastor, brought up in a religious and cultured atmosphere, Vincent was highly emotional and lacked self-confidence.
-Between 1860 and 1880, when he finally decided to become an artist, van Gogh had had two unsuitable and unhappy romances and had worked unsuccessfully as a clerk in a bookstore, an art salesman, and a preacher in the Borinage (a dreary mining district in Belgium), where he was dismissed for overzealousness.
+The son of a pastor, brought up in a religious and cultured atmosphere, Vincent was highly emotional, lacked self-confidence and struggled with his identity and with direction.
+He believed that his true calling was to preach the gospel; however, it took years for him to discover his calling as an artist.
+Between 1860 and 1880, when he finally decided to become an artist, van Gogh had already experienced two unsuitable and unhappy romances and had worked unsuccessfully as a clerk in a bookstore, an art salesman, and a preacher in the Borinage (a dreary mining district in Belgium) where he was dismissed for overzealousness.

-In 1886 he went to Paris to join his brother Théo, the manager of Goupil's gallery.
-In Paris, van Gogh studied with Cormon, inevitably met Pissarro, Monet, and Gauguin, and began to lighten his very dark palette and to paint in the short brushstrokes of the Impressionists.
-His nervous temperament made him a difficult companion and night-long discussions combined with painting all day undermined his health.
-He decided to go south to Arles where he hoped his friends would join him and help found a school of art.
+In 1886, he went to Paris to join his brother Théo, the manager of Goupil's gallery.
+In Paris, van Gogh studied with Cormon, inevitably met Pissarro, Monet, and Gauguin.
+Having met the new Impressionist painters, he tried to imitate their techniques; he began to lighten his very dark palette and to paint in the short brush strokes of the Impressionists’ style.
+Unable to successfully copy the style, he developed his own more bold and unconventional style.
+In 1888, Van Gogh decided to go south to Arles where he hoped his friends would join him and help found a school of art.
+At The Yellow House, van Gogh hoped like-minded artists could create together.
 Gauguin did join him but with disastrous results.
+Van Gogh’s nervous temperament made him a difficult companion and night-long discussions combined with painting all day undermined his health.
 Near the end of 1888, an incident led Gauguin to ultimately leave Arles.
 Van Gogh pursued him with an open razor, was stopped by Gauguin, but ended up cutting a portion of his own ear lobe off.
 Van Gogh then began to alternate between fits of madness and lucidity and was sent to the asylum in Saint-Remy for treatment.